LamAnnieV/deploy_5.1/README.md

 SSH from Jenkins Server to Jenkins Agent Servers to deploy banking application on Gunicorn.

 Previously, in the Jenkins Deploy stage, it SSHed to a second server to deploy the banking application on Gunicorn.
-For this deployment, we are configuring Jenkins Agent to SSH from Jenkins Server to Agent Servers to deploy the application
+For this deployment, we are configuring Jenkins Agent to SSH from Jenkins Server to Agent Servers to deploy the application.

 ## Step #1 Diagram the VPC Infrastructure and the CI/CD Pipeline